-Reedy Creek Improvement District 2019 Reclaimed Water Quality Report
+Reedy Creek Improvement District 2020 Reclaimed Water Quality Report

-Reedy Creek Improvement District (RCID or District) has been reclaiming and reusing water for over two decades.
-Reuse of treated wastewater for non-potable (non-drinking) purposes has been a water conservation initiative at RCID that has reduced the consumption of potable water and furthered the conservation of our natural resources.
-Today, reclaimed water meets close to 30% of the overall water resource needs of the District through a wide variety of uses, including:
+Water is too valuable to be used only once.
+Reedy Creek Improvement District (RCID or District) has been reclaiming and reusing water for three decades.
+Reuse of treated wastewater for non-potable (non-drinking) purposes has been a long running water conservation initiative at RCID that has reduced the consumption of potable water and bolstered the conservation of our natural resources.
+Today, reclaimed water meets close to 30% of all water re-source needs of the 43 square mile District.